 The Fragile Perimeter of Modern Authentication

-The conclusion is clear: the login screen is no longer the final security checkpoint.
+The login screen is no longer the last line of defense.

 The Rise of Session Hijacking: Stealing Trust in Real Time

-Session hijacking attacks target the digital “session” that begins after a user logs in and is authenticated.
-Once an attacker obtains the session token, often stored in cookies, they can impersonate the user without re-entering credentials or MFA codes.
+Session hijacking targets the authenticated session that begins after MFA succeeds.
+Once an attacker steals a valid session token, they can impersonate the user without entering a password or an MFA code.

-Case in point: In 2023, several major SaaS platforms reported breaches where attackers bypassed MFA entirely by injecting stolen session tokens into their browsers.
-This rendered MFA useless because the authentication event had already been “approved.”
+In 2023, several SaaS platforms disclosed breaches where attackers bypassed MFA by injecting stolen session tokens directly into their browsers—skipping every authentication step entirely.

 MFA Fatigue: The Psychological Exploit